coveo/cli/.github/pull_request_template.md

 <!--
     Explains what are you changing in the code and provide links to relevant issues.
-    This doesn't need to be overtechnical, a good summary of the issues with good explanations of the decisions should be enough.
+    This doesn't need to be over-technical, a good summary of the issues with good explanations of the decisions should be enough.
  -->

 ## Breaking changes